robaho/cpp-trader/README.md

 using `massquote.sh` and 7 concurrent **FIX** connections on localhost, more than **130k quotes per second**.<sup>1</sup>

+as a comparison, using [go-trader](https://github.com/robaho/go-trader) as the exchange, `massquote.sh` on localhost is approximately 35k quotes a second.

 <sup>1</sup>These are ping-pong quotes, i.e. send quote, wait for quote ack, send next quote.
 Streaming quotes are considerably faster.

 ```